 Fire and rescue personnel participate in this program coordinated by the Leesburg Police.
 This week long camp for children ages six to ten years old focuses on specific safety topics including fire safety and 9-1-1 and emergencies.
 Each year campers receive a station tour and learn about smoke alarms, home escape plans, when to call 9-1-1, and other fire safety tips.

 The Life Safety Trailer is a 36 foot trailer designed to simulate a house.
 It is a mobile classroom that is used to teach the importance of smoke alarms, proper fire escape plans, general home safety, and severe weather preparedness to individuals of all ages.
 This prop can be used in a variety of setting to promote safety throughout the community.

 McGruff Safety Camp

-In partnership with the Loudoun County Sheriff’s Office, McGruff Safety Camp is held every summer at different locations in the county.
+In partnership with the Loudoun County Sheriff’s Office, McGruff Safety Camp is held every summer at different locations throughout the county.
 This is a free camp that allows children who are entering kindergarten or first grade to learn about various safety topics including fire safety, bicycle safety, gun safety, 9-1-1 and emergencies and many more.
 Throughout the week children have the opportunity to meet law enforcement and fire-rescue personnel and the emergency vehicles that they use.
 This camp began in 1988 and have continued every summer since then.
 For more information about dates and registration, visit the McGruff Camp webpage.

 Visit your local fire station and meet with the firefighters that serve your area.
 Taking time to see the fire station provides the opportunity to understand the role firefighters have in the community and see some of the gear and equipment they use.
 It also provides a better understanding of how emergency services are coordinated within the area.